crayfishx/puppet-db2/README.md

 # Usage

 This module includes two defined resource types, `db2::install` and `db2::instance`.  `db2::install` is a defined resource type, and not a class, because it's possible to install multiple versions of DB2 server side by side on the same server, so this module allows for that.
+Note that the `db2` baseclass must be included before declaring `db2::instance` types in your manifests in order for certain variables and dependencies to be set.

 This module has only been tested for DB2 10.5, but should work for earlier versions